wtetzner/KallistiOS/utils/dc-chain/README.md

 Set the `makejobs` variable in the `config.mk` to whatever you would normally feel the need to use on the command line, and it will do the right thing.

-In the old times, this option may breaks things, so, if you run into trouble, you should clear this variable and try again with just one job running (i.e.
+In the old times, this option may break things, so, if you run into trouble, you should clear this variable and try again with just one job running (i.e.
 `makejobs=`).